-To comply with UTS163, Guidance on Effort Reporting and Certification Policies, a formal policy on "Cost Sharing on Sponsored Projects" must be established.
-Federal regulations for cost sharing on sponsored projects have increased up substantially.
+Federal regulations for cost sharing on sponsored projects have increased substantially.
 The regulations require the institutions to be accountable in documenting and verifying cost sharing commitments, with the same diligence as actual expenditures on contracts and grants.

 U. T. System Administration strongly discourages cost sharing arrangements for all sponsored programs, as these arrangements involve unique accounting procedures and require funding resources from U. T. System Administration.
 Cost sharing arrangements also necessitate increased monitoring to ensure compliance.

-5.1 Cost sharing is a financial commitment toward the total cost of a project from a source other than the granting organization.
+6.1 Cost sharing is a financial commitment toward the total cost of a project from a source other than the granting organization.
 Contributions for cost sharing include other departmental designated funds, gifts, or endowment income.
-Pursuant to Office of Management and Budget (OMB) Circular A-110 cost sharing must come from nonfederal sources.
+Pursuant to the Code of Federal Regulations, title 2, part 200 [2 CFR 200] cost sharing must come from nonfederal sources.
 It can be one of two types, either mandatory or voluntary.

 a) Mandatory cost sharing is required by statute, regulation, or written policy.
 Such cost sharing is set forth in the Request for Proposal (or other notice) announcing the availability of the funding.
 Depending on the particular program or agency, this contribution may be satisfied by providing cash, services, or other contributions such as staff effort devoted to the project.
 In some instances, the program will mandate a percent of the total project costs as cost sharing, but in others, the requirement will be stated without a specified amount or percentage.